jestjs/jest/docs/Es6ClassMocks.md

 Usage is similar to the module factory function, except that you can omit the second argument from `jest.mock()`, and you must import the mocked method into your test file, since it is no longer defined there.
 Use the original module path for this; don't include `__mocks__`.

-Note that, like all manual mocks, this will override the real implementation in all of your tests unless you call `jest.unmock('./sound-player)`.

 ### Cleaning up between tests
 To clear the record of calls to the mock constructor function and its methods, we call [`mockClear()`](MockFunctionAPI.md#mockfnmockclear) in the `beforeEach()` function: